-In some fats, there exist the predominance of short-chain fatty acids.
-The LIPASE enzyme can breakdown the linkage between glycerol and fatty acid.
-A few fatty acids (when not bound to the glycerol) contain flavour that in high concentration is undesirable (same as in Butter).
-Long time storage at unrefrigerated temperatures, butter contamination with microbes producing lipases, and more. can accelerate hydrolytic Rancidity.
+In some fats, there exists the predominance of short-chain fatty acids.
+The LIPASE enzyme can break down the linkage between glycerol and fatty acid.
+A few fatty acids (when not bound to the glycerol) contain flavour that, when present in high concentration, is undesirable (same as in Butter).
+Long time storage at unrefrigerated temperatures, butter contamination with microbes producing lipases, and more. can accelerate hydrolytic rancidity.

-This type of Rancidity takes place when the microorganisms such as bacteria use their enzymes to break down chemical structures of fat.
+This type of rancidity takes place when the microorganisms such as bacteria use their enzymes to break down the chemical structures of fat.

 Causes and Effects of Rancidity

-Also, a few human beings are sensitive to walnuts that have even gone slightly rancid.
+Also, some people are sensitive to walnuts that have gone even slightly rancid.
 The idea that some sort of polymers forming in the stomach is particularly repulsive, and one will not eat any walnuts that smell the slightest bit ‘off.’
-And, if we notice the labels on the packaged foods that we eat, we can find something called ‘BHT’ in the ingredients list.
-The butylated hydroxytoluene scavenges of free radicals, and since rancidification is based on the formation of free radicals, BHT preserves foodstuffs from this particular reaction.
+If we notice the labels on the packaged foods that we eat, we can find something called ‘BHT’ in the ingredients list.
+The butylated hydroxytoluene scavenges off free radicals, and since rancidification is based on the formation of free radicals, BHT preserves foodstuffs from this particular reaction.

 All fats oxidize more readily, and the oxidized fat molecules probably smell bad to us.
 We can say this bad smell is “rancidity.”

 In fact, this was very common prior to the advent of refrigeration.
 In the same way, we can also keep olive oil (mostly monounsaturated) unrefrigerated either in an opaque or dark airtight container for many months, and it will still be fine.
-Polyunsaturated fats very rapidly go rancid and should be kept refrigerated and also consumed very quickly, or not at all if they smell like rancid when we buy them.
+Polyunsaturated fats very rapidly go rancid and should be kept refrigerated.
+They should and also be consumed very quickly, or not at all if they smell rancid when we buy them.